 The spiti valley snow leopard tours are designed for wildlife enthusiasts and photographers fascinated by the most elusive predator of the Trans-Himalayas the Snow Leopard, often called the king of camouflage.
 If tracking and photographing this apex predator in its natural habitat excites you, the snow leopard expedition spiti is an experience not to be missed.
+At Raacho Trekkers, we offer a complete Himalayan wildlife experience with responsible and eco-conscious travel in ecologically fragile regions like Spiti Valley, crafting itineraries that minimise the impact on communities, wildlife, and environments.

 The snow leopard expedition spiti is a 9-day wildlife sighting and photography tour that focuses on tracking and spotting snow leopards in Spiti Valley, Himachal Pradesh.
 The expedition begins from Chandigarh and takes participants deep into high-altitude regions known for frequent snow leopard activity.
+Organised by Raacho Trekkers, a team with over 17 years of experience organising expeditions and wildlife tours across Kinnaur, Spiti, and the Garhwal Himalayas, this snow leopard expedition Spiti is built on deep local knowledge and a commitment to responsible wildlife tourism.

 Population estimate of Snow Leopards in Kibber Wildlife Sanctuary of Himachal Pradesh.

 In the local Bhoti language, Shen or Shan refers to the snow leopard.
 The Kibber Wildlife Sanctuary is the prime habitat for sighting and photographing snow leopards in Himachal Pradesh.
 The deep gorges near Chicham Village act as a natural sanctuary for these elusive cats.
+The snow leopard is also found in Pin Valley National Park and has also been spotted around the Lippa–Asrang Sanctuary.
+A century ago, Rudyard Kipling described Spiti as “a world within a world” — a land that during harsh winter months is frequently cut off from the outside world, making every Spiti Valley snow leopard tour with Raacho Trekkers a truly rare and unforgettable adventure.

 These deep gorges near Chicham village are the sanctuary for Snow Leopards.
 Photo by Vaibhav Kaul/@Himalayologist on Twitter.